kuszmaul/graveyard/README.md

 - [*] How about running at $2/3--4/5"?

       Answer: Makes insert slower, but doesn't help anything else.

 - [x] Implement (simple) emplace.

 - [x] Reduce the amount of duplicate code in `iterator` and `const_iterator`.

 - [x] Use vector instructions on iterator++.

+- [x] buckets physical size should be computed, not stored (to save 8 bytes).

 - [ ] Implement emplace for map where the mapped_type doesn't need to be constructed.
 - [ ] Is it buying anything to have a search_distance instead of an explicit tombstone value?